About our therapy services (CYPIT)

 We support you and your children (up to the age of 19) with occupational therapy, physiotherapy, and speech and language therapy to help you achieve the outcomes you want.

-As more children return to school, Berkshire Healthcare will be working to ensure our teams can support school staff and the children and young people at school.
+Berkshire Healthcare will be working to ensure our teams can support school staff and the children and young people who are at school.

 We need to ensure the safety of the children, the school staff, as well as our own staff, especially when considering we provide services across a number of different schools.
 To enable this, our staff will be wearing Personal Protective Equipment [PPE] when they come into the school.